eiszapfen2000/tgda/README.md

 [Johanson2004a] Claes Johanson.
 Real-time water rendering - introducing the projected grid concept.
 Master’s thesis, Department of Computer Science, Lund University, 2004.

+[Krawczyk2005a] Grzegorz Krawczyk, Karol Myszkowski, and Hans-Peter Seidel.
+Perceptual effects in real-time tone mapping.
+In Proceedings of the 21st Spring Conference on Computer Graphics, SCCG ’05, pages 195–202.
+ACM, 2005.

 [Mitsuyasu1975a] H. Mitsuyasu, F. Tasai, T. Suhara, S. Mizuno, M. Ohkusu, T. Honda, and K. Rikiishi.
 Observations of the Directional Spectrum of Ocean Waves Using a Cloverleaf Buoy.
 Journal of Physical Oceanography, 5:750, 1975.

 [Pierson1964a] Willard J. Pierson and Lionel Moskowitz.
 A proposed spectral form for fully developed wind seas based on the similarity theory of S. A. Kitaigorodskii.
 J. Geophys.
 Res., 69(24), December 1964.